datacamp-content-public/courses-sentiment-analysis-in-r-a-tidyverse-approach-charles-copley/slides/chapter_1_106a7c5fade7e64b6db58bda3e72ec16.md

 `@script`
 So given what we know, how would tokenization be implemented in tidyverse?
 In the 2014 paper, Hadley Wickham described Tidy data is based on the following principles: Each variable is a column, each observation is a row and each type of observational unit is a table.
-So we can expect that tokenized text will conform to this when implemented in tidyverse...
+So we can expect that tokenized text will conform to this when implemented in tidyverse...To illustrate this we will be using the text from Treasure Island by Robert Louis Stevenson

 ---